reyhankim/byecorona/monolith-api/README.md

 If everything works, you should see the available routes [here](http://127.0.0.1:3000/application/spec).

-The API runs locally on docker containers.
-You can easily change the python version you are willing to use [here](https://github.com/antkahn/flask-api-starter-kit/blob/master/docker-compose.yml#L4), by fetching a docker image of the python version you want.

 ## Commands

 You can display availables make commands using `make`.